Can Old Cars Pass Emissions?

 The Clean Air Act is devised to reduce pollutant gases emitted from cars and help preserve the environment.
 As a car owner, you may be required to pass the emission tests specified by your state.
 But what if you have an old car?
-Can you still pass the emissions test?
+Can old cars pass emissions?

 Old cars can pass emissions if they’re in good shape.
 To pass emission tests, you should take good care of your car, change its oil, refill fluids, clean out the engine and catalytic converter, and also tune it to run on a lean air-fuel mixture.
 A pre-test can also ensure it’s in good condition.